EECOLOR/qirx/parser/documentation/_03_Parsers.md

 ignores the successful result of the underlying parser.

 Below a parser that consumes anything but the `x` character.

+Warning: this parser always succeeds, do not use it on it's own within a looping construct

 ```scala
 notParser =